Find out when you'll get your results

 If UCAS has sent us your results, we'll confirm your place through the UCAS Hub.

 If you need to send your results directly to us, we'll confirm your place once we've received proof of your qualifications.
 We will normally require an official certificate in order to confirm your results.
+If you need a visa to study in UK, we will also need a certified translation if your results are not in English.

 Once we confirm your place, you don't need to do anything else on the UCAS Hub.